Budibase/website/content/resources/itil-processes/asset-management/it-asset-discovery.md

 Similarly, the data we surface during asset discovery acts as a critical input within multiple other aspects of our ITSM portfolio, including relating to how we manage finances, risk, capacity, change, planning, and more.

+Check out our guide to [IT asset tracking](https://budibase.com/resources/itil-processes/asset-management/it-asset-tracking/) to learn more about how we can manage the status of devices across their lifecycle.

 ## Active vs passive asset discovery

 Next, we can begin to flesh out our understanding of IT asset discovery by considering how this can look at a more practical level.